cjstiel/water-service-demography/README.md

 ## Further reading

 The article was part of the research project _Modern state-owned firms' performance - An empirical analysis of productivity, market power and innovation_ financed by the German Science Foundation (DFG, 2019-2023).
-Visit https://modern-state-owned-firms.gitlab.io/landing-page/ for more information on the project and related research.
+Visit https://modern-state-owned-firms.gitlab.io/landing-page/ for more information on the project and related research in this field.